aaronj1335/aaronj1335.github.com/index.md

 <img class=me src="/assets/images/aaron.jpg" />

-i am a 27 year old software developer living in [austin, texas][where], and i am currently employed by [waterfall][employer]. i am happily married to a beautiful girl named ashly, and i’m a follower of Jesus Christ ([read more][bible]).
+i am a <span id=my-age>29</span> year old software developer living in [austin, texas][where], and i am currently employed by [waterfall][employer]. i am happily married to a beautiful girl named ashly, and i’m a follower of Jesus Christ ([read more][bible]).

-texas is home now, but i'm originally from indiana. i graduated from [purdue university’s computer engineering program][puece] in 2009, and now i'm working on a [master's in computer science at university of texas][utcs]. i also spent several years in the marine corps, during which i had the opportunity to serve overseas with [an exemplary reserve unit][det1comm].
+texas is home now, but i'm originally from indiana. i graduated from [purdue university’s computer engineering program][puece] in 2009, and then got a master's degree in computer science from [university of texas][utcs]. i also spent several years in the marine corps, during which i had the opportunity to serve overseas with [an exemplary reserve unit][det1comm].

 if you'd like to get a hold of me, [twitter is good place to start][twitter].